dfaust/plasma-applet-netspeed-widget/README.md

 3. Click the `Get new widgets` button in the Widget Explorer that just opened.
 4. Type `Netspeed Widget` into the search field.
 5. Click the `Install` button next to "Netspeed Widget".
-6. Make sure the package `ksysguard` is installed.
+6. Make sure the package `awk` is installed.

 ### From source